esac-lab/visual-robot/README.md

 # visual-robot
-Building visual robot with ORB_SLAM2, ZED and Turtlebot2 on Ubuntu melodic.
+Building visual robot with ORB_SLAM2, ZED (or Kinect V1) and Turtlebot2 on Ubuntu melodic.

 ## System requirements